 How will the decision to move the University Commencement Ceremony indoors, due to severe weather, affect the undergraduate diploma ceremonies that are held that afternoon?

 The college/school and department undergraduate diploma ceremonies are conducted in covered areas, so they will go forward unless there is a severe weather emergency.
-If the University Commencement Ceremony is delayed by as much as an hour, the undergraduate diploma ceremonies may also be delayed.
+If the University Commencement Ceremony is delayed by as much as an hour, the undergraduate diploma ceremonies should still be okay, beginning at 2:00 p.m.
 If severe weather has affected the Sunday morning ceremony, an announcement will be made at the University Commencement Ceremony concerning any changes to the times or locations of the college/school and department undergraduate diploma ceremonies.